Hrvoje Benko

 Biography

-He is an expert in the fields of Human-Computer Interaction (HCI), Augmented Reality (AR) and Virtual Reality (VR) where he has coauthored more than 80 scientific articles and 70 issued patents.
-He has developed techniques for retargeting haptics by leveraging dynamic VR illusions, invented numerous handheld and wristband input and haptic devices, created room-scale, interactive, projection-based Augmented Reality environments, as well as championed the idea and the first implementations of multitouch interactions on any surface via wearable depth cameras, thus enabling touch interactions for both Augmented and Virtual Reality scenarios.
+He has invented numerous handheld and wristband input and haptic devices, developed techniques for retargeting haptics by leveraging dynamic VR illusions, created room-scale, interactive, projection-based Augmented Reality environments, as well as championed the idea and the first implementations of multitouch interactions on any surface via wearable depth cameras, thus enabling touch interactions for both Augmented and Virtual Reality scenarios.
 For the latter, he has received the ACM UIST Lasting Impact Award in 2022 for his co-authored work "OmniTouch: Wearable Multitouch Interaction Everywhere".
-His research has been awarded 13 best paper awards or honorable mentions at the top HCI conferences and he has been active in the organization of the ACM User Interface Software and Technology conference, the premiere technical conference in HCI, serving as the program chair in 2012 and as the general chair in 2014.
-Between 2014 and 2024, he served on the editorial board of the TOCHI Journal, the premiere journal in the HCI field.